 The Maeslantkering has 2 doors, 210 m wide, 22 m high, and 15 m deep.
 Closing the barrier takes a total of 2 hours.
 The gigantic doors turn to their closing position over ball joints with a diameter of 10 m and a weight of 680 tons.
 Once the Maeslantkering is closed, the port of Rotterdam is not accessible anymore.

-You see Rotterdam beach from the viewpoint at the Maeslantkering
+You see Rotterdam beach from the viewpoint of the Maeslantkering

 The viewpoint at the Maeslantkering offers a great impression of the massive steel construction that closes the port of Rotterdam at dangerous sea levels.
 In the distance on the open sea, you might see the largest containerships in the world getting into or sailing, out of the harbor of Rotterdam, to the horizon.
 In these waters yearly 88.000 ships move in or out off the port.